DC Circuit Components 221

 arsenic

-A metallic element used as an impurity in a doped semiconductor.
+A metallic element used as a doping agent for semiconductors.
 Arsenic increases the number of electrons in the valence shells of the semiconductor's atoms.

-A device that converts chemical energy into electrical energy.
-Batteries are a source of direct current.
+A device that uses metals to convert chemical energy into electrical energy.
+Batteries are the primary source of direct current.

 bimetallic strip

-A component made of two metals with different expansion temperatures so that it curls up when exposed to heat.
+A component made of two metals with different expansion temperatures that curls up when exposed to heat.
 Bimetallic strips are often used to detect temperature in circuit breakers.

-A small, button-like battery that provides power for watches and very small devices.
+A small, round battery that provides power for watches and very small devices.
 Button-cell batteries are primary cell batteries.

 carbon